NHQ051201/cicd/README.md

-# A simple CI/CD setup test
+# A simple CI/CD setup

 This can take up to 6 vms to run smoothly